Sheen, Staffordshire

-Sheen is a village and civil parish in north-east Staffordshire, England.
+Sheen is a village and civil parish in the Staffordshire Moorlands district, in north-east Staffordshire, England.
+In 2011 the parish had a population of 234.

 The parish is about 3.5 mi north to south and about 2 mi east to west.
 The eastern boundary is the River Dove (the boundary with Derbyshire), and the western boundary is the River Manifold.

 There is a north-west to south-east ridge forming Sheen Moor; the village of Sheen, on a road running north–south through the parish, is near the southern end of the ridge.
 The highest point, at 380 m, is Sheen Hill.
 Hulme End, near the southern boundary, has height 271 m; Knowsley, near the northern boundary, has height 340 m.
 There is a steep escarpment to the River Dove in the east, and the ground falls less steeply to the River Manifold in the west.
 There is scattered settlement throughout the parish.

 The parish was described in 1851: "The face of the country is here wild and romantic, but the soil about the village is fertile and well enclosed."